sahilramani/sahilramani.github.io/_posts/2020-12-19-upgrading-jetson-nano-to-the-latest-release-pytorch-1-7.md

     print('Tensor c = ' + str(c))

 # Important Notes
 These instructions are very very specific to the kind of Jetson Nano I have and the OS installed.
-Here’s my current setup for reference
+Here's my current setup for reference

 > ### [Supercharge Your Deep Learning Projects On The NVIDIA Jetson Nano][2]
 <br/>

-If you’re setting this up in a conda environment (which I would highly recommend you do), make sure you activate the correct conda environment before you run the commands.
+If you're setting this up in a conda environment (which I would highly recommend you do), make sure you activate the correct conda environment before you run the commands.

 [1]: https://sahilramani.com/2020/10/how-to-setup-python3-and-jupyter-notebook-on-jetson-nano/
 [2]: https://sahilramani.com/2020/10/supercharge-your-deep-learning-projects-on-the-nvidia-jetson-nano/